October 7, 2025

 Scan QR code or select store link

-Getting your own phone plan for the first time is an exciting venture with a simple process:
+Starting a phone plan for the first time is an exciting venture with a simple process (note that you need to be 18 or older to sign up):

-Sounds easy enough, but this step does require a few other qualifiers first:
+Sounds easy enough, but this step does require a little research:

-- Figure out how much data you need.
-Even if you’ve never had a data plan before, you can still easily determine how much data you’ll theoretically be using.
+• Figure out how much data you need.
+Even if you’ve never had a data plan before, you can still figure out how much data you're likely to use.
 That helps you decide between a limited data plan, an unlimited data plan, or even a no data plan (talk & text only).

 >> Read More: How to select a phone plan: Prepaid vs. Postpaid